thomasebsmith/youtube-player/README.md

 ## Functionality
-Currently, YouTube Player allows you to create one browser-wide playlist, which can then be played in a random order in one or more tabs by right-clicking on the tab when it is at a YouTube video.
+Currently, YouTube Player allows you to create one browser-wide playlist, which can then be played in a random order in one or more tabs by right-clicking on a tab that is navigated to youtube.com.
 The playlist can be modified by clicking on the add-on icon to bring up a small popup.

 ## Installation